|POLAR AND PLANETARY HOME||FIELD WORK||MISSION SCIENCE||GEOPHYSICAL MODELING||STAFF AND STUDENTS|

-Our Polar and Planetary researchers are each involved in a number of missions across the solar system, including Mars, Jupiter, Saturn, Europa, and Titan.
+Our Polar and Planetary researchers are involved in a number of missions across the solar system, including Europa Clipper, JUICE, Cassini, Mars Reconnaissance Orbiter, and Mars Express.

 Donald Blankenship is Principal Investigator of the Radar for Europa Sounding and Assessment: Ocean to Near-surface (REASON) instrument onboard the Europa Clipper mission.
 REASON will revolutionize our understanding of Europa’s ice shell by providing the first direct measurements of its surface character and subsurface structure.
 REASON addresses key questions regarding Europa’s habitability, including the existence of any liquid water, through the innovative use of radar sounding, altimetry, reflectometry, and plasma analyses.
 These investigations require a dual-frequency radar (HF and VHF frequencies) instrument with concurrent shallow and deep sounding that is designed for performance robustness in the challenging environment of Europa.
 The mission plan also includes using REASON as a nadir altimeter capable of measuring tides to test ice shell and ocean hypotheses as well as characterizing roughness across the surface statistically to identify potential follow-on landing sites.
 Blankenship is also a Co-Investigator on the Radar for Icy Moon Exploration (RIME) instrument onboard ESA’s Jupiter Icy moons Explorer (JUICE) mission, which will study the subsurface structure of Ganymede, Europa, and Callisto.